3devo/ChildbusBootloader/PROTOCOL.md

 This command requests information about the hardware the bootloader runs on.

+The data returned by this command is typically also returned by the `READ_BOARD_INFO` command, so master implementations should use that command when it is available, falling back to this command only when `READ_BOARD_INFO` is not supported or does not provide all of this information.

 | Bytes | Command field
 |-------|-------------------------------
 | 1     | Cmd: `GET_HARDWARE_INFO` (0x03)